cekrem/cekrem.github.io/content/posts/elm-book-declarative-dialogs-mutation-observer.md

 The observer watches for class changes.
 When it sees `open` but the dialog isn't actually showing, it calls `showModal()`.
 When it sees `closed` but the dialog is still open, it calls `close()`.
 The checks for `dialog.open` prevent redundant calls.

+**Small but important note**: As a fellow Elm enthusiast pointed out, simply using the class name "open" might be a bit brittle in a large app (because of potential collisions).
+A data prop, or a more unique class name will be safer!

 ## Handling Escape

 One more piece: the native dialog fires a `cancel` event when the user presses Escape.
 We want Elm to handle this, maybe showing a confirmation prompt before actually closing.
 Ports handle this nicely: